 The following adverse drug reactions were reported in patients in the Tasigna clinical studies at the recommended doses.
 These adverse drug reactions are ranked under a heading of frequency, the most frequent first using the following convention: common ( ≥ 1% and < 10%), uncommon ( ≥ 0.1% and < 1%), and unknown frequency (single events).
 For laboratory abnormalities, very common events ( ≥ 10%), which were not included in Tables 5 and 6, are also reported.
 These adverse reactions are included based on clinical relevance and ranked in order of decreasing seriousness within each category, obtained from 2 clinical studies:

-Infections and Infestations: Common: folliculitis, upper respiratory tract infection (including pharyngitis, nasopharyngitis, rhinitis).
-Uncommon: pneumonia, bronchitis, urinary tract infection, candidiasis (including oral candidiasis), gastroenteritis.
+Infections and Infestations: Common: folliculitis.
+Uncommon: pneumonia, bronchitis, urinary tract infection, candidiasis (including oral candidiasis).
 Unknown frequency: sepsis, subcutaneous abscess, anal abscess, furuncle, tinea pedis.

 Neoplasms Benign, Malignant, and Unspecified: Common: skin papilloma.
 Unknown frequency: oral papilloma, paraproteinemia.

 Immune System Disorders: Unknown frequency: hypersensitivity.

 Metabolism and Nutrition Disorders: Very Common: hypophosphatemia.
 Common: electrolyte imbalance (including hypomagnesemia, hyperkalemia, hypokalemia, hyponatremia, hypocalcemia, hypercalcemia, hyperphosphatemia), diabetes mellitus, hyperglycemia, hypercholesterolemia, hyperlipidemia, hypertriglyceridemia.
 Uncommon: gout, dehydration, increased appetite.
 Unknown frequency: hyperuricemia, hypoglycemia.

-Nervous System Disorders: Common: dizziness, peripheral neuropathy, hypoesthesia, paresthesia.
+Nervous System Disorders: Common: peripheral neuropathy, hypoesthesia, paresthesia.
 Uncommon: intracranial hemorrhage, ischemic stroke, transient ischemic attack, cerebral infarction, migraine, loss of consciousness (including syncope), tremor, disturbance in attention, hyperesthesia.
-Unknown frequency: transient ischemic attack, brain edema, optic neuritis, lethargy, dysesthesia, restless legs syndrome.
+Unknown frequency: basilar artery stenosis, brain edema, optic neuritis, lethargy, dysesthesia, restless legs syndrome.

-Eye Disorders: Common: eye hemorrhage, periorbital edema, eye pruritus, conjunctivitis, dry eye (including xerophthalmia).
+Eye Disorders: Common: eye hemorrhage, eye pruritus, conjunctivitis, dry eye (including xerophthalmia).
 Uncommon: vision impairment, vision blurred, visual acuity reduced, photopsia, hyperemia (scleral, conjunctival, ocular), eye irritation, conjunctival hemorrhage.
 Unknown frequency: papilloedema, diplopia, photophobia, eye swelling, blepharitis, eye pain, chorioretinopathy, conjunctivitis allergic, ocular surface disease.

 Cardiac Disorders: Common: angina pectoris, arrhythmia (including atrioventricular block, cardiac flutter, extrasystoles, atrial fibrillation, tachycardia, bradycardia), palpitations, electrocardiogram QT prolonged.
-Uncommon: cardiac failure, pericardial effusion, coronary artery disease, cardiac murmur, coronary artery stenosis, myocardial ischemia, pericardial effusion, cyanosis.
+Uncommon: cardiac failure, myocardial infarction, coronary artery disease, cardiac murmur, coronary artery stenosis, myocardial ischemia, pericardial effusion, cyanosis.
 Unknown frequency: ventricular dysfunction, pericarditis, ejection fraction decrease.

-Vascular Disorders: Common: hypertension, flushing.
+Vascular Disorders: Common: flushing.
 Uncommon: hypertensive crisis, peripheral arterial occlusive disease, intermittent claudication, arterial stenosis limb, hematoma, arteriosclerosis.
-Unknown frequency: shock hemorrhagic, hypotension, thrombosis.
+Unknown frequency: shock hemorrhagic, hypotension, thrombosis, peripheral artery stenosis.